Quick Start

 print("Valid!")

-- If any colour in a palette uses
+- If any color in a palette uses

 Next steps

-- Read the File Format and Palette specs for required/optional fields.
+- Read the Root object and Palette specs for required/optional fields.